devshashtag/archer/README.md

 2) partition management:

-you have to create your partitions before running Archer
+you have to create you'r partitions before running Archer

 and then define you'r partitions here: